Waxolunist/vimconf/README.md

 All plugins were updated on 18/02/2013.

 Last updates to this document:

+- 05/03/2014: Updated html5.vim, jshint, tagbar, airline, vim-markdown
-- 05/03/2014: Installed nerdtree, removed winmanager and bufexplorer
+- 05/03/2014: Installed nerdtree, airline; removed winmanager and bufexplorer
 - 05/11/2013: Updated CSV with version 0.29
 - 05/11/2013: Updated Better CSS Syntax with pathogen
 - 04/11/2013: Substituted CommandT with CtrlP, because the ruby extension made problems on Maverick